 Our qualitative assessment of disadvantaged groups not covered by nationally representative data generated several notable findings.
-Indigenous communities are left behind in almost all aspects of development, particularly in access to basic needs, services and legal rights.
-People with HIV also still experience various forms of discrimination, including in legal and administrative processes, access to social welfare, housing and reproductive services.
-Recent revivals of various discriminatory laws and regulations have also prevented LGBTIQ+ and Gender Diverse communities from gaining optimal and equal access to various kinds of health services, including during disasters.
+Adat communities are left behind in almost all aspects of development, particularly in access to basic needs, services and legal rights.
+People with HIV still experience various forms of discrimination, including in legal and administrative processes, access to social welfare, housing and reproductive services.
+Recent revivals of various discriminatory laws and regulations have also prevented sexual and gender diverse groups from gaining optimal and equal access to various kinds of health services, including during disasters.
 People in coastal communities are left behind in access to economic resources, decent jobs and technology.
-Meanwhile, people living in post-conflict zones are similarly susceptible to various kinds of marginalization.
+Meanwhile, people living in post-zones are similarly susceptible to various kinds of marginalization.